 Angel Garza def.
 Humberto Carrillo

 Lucha Libre was in full effect here skills as the guys were throwing each other around with hurricanranas and arm drags.
-A solid match in the middle of the card but it hurts due to the fact that these guys did just have a match against each a few days ago.
+A solid match in the middle of the card but it hurts because these guys did just have a match against each a few days ago.
 Still, Garza and Carrillo are future stars in this company you should keep an eye on.

 Raw Tag Team Championship – Seth Rollins and Murphy (c) def.
 The Street Profits (Angelo Dawkins and Montez Ford)